pie/terms/terms.md

 Prices stated in the Contract are valid for 30 days from the date of issue.

-Terms will not be deemed accepted until Pie Web Limited receive the Contract signed by the Client.
-Pie Web Limited reserve the right to withdraw the terms prior to acceptance by the Client.
+These these terms and conditions will not be deemed accepted until Pie Web Limited receive the Contract signed by the Client.
+Pie Web Limited reserve the right to withdraw the these terms and conditions prior to acceptance by the Client.

-All services provided by Pie Web Limited to the Client in relation to delivery of the Project shall be governed by these Conditions.
-If there is any conflict between these Conditions and any other agreement made between Pie Web Limited and the Client, these Conditions shall prevail.
+All services provided by Pie Web Limited to the Client in relation to delivery of the Project shall be governed by these these terms and conditions.
+If there is any conflict between these these terms and conditions and any other agreement made between Pie Web Limited and the Client, these these terms and conditions shall prevail.

+Nothing in this Agreement shall be deemed to create a partnership or joint venture or contract of employment of any kind between the parties.

+Each party agrees that this Agreement sets out the entire agreement between the parties and supersedes all previous agreements.

 ##2.
 Delivery of the Project##